pfgithub/scpl/docs/actions/getcontentsofurl.md

 Gets the contents of URLs passed into the action.
 Useful for downloading files and web content, or for making API requests.

+### note

+To make a multipart HTTP request, choose "Form" as the request body type and add files as field values.

 ### output

 The fetched data